 Why fit a rear bar?

-A four wheel drive has a number of vulnerabilities when offroad, or traveling on the road.
+A 4WD has a number of vulnerabilities when offroad, or travelling on the road.
 The front of a four wheel drive is usually protected by a bull bar, and then there is the door sills (rock sliders or side steps) and finally the rear of the vehicle.
 When you go down (or up) sharp changes in direction, its not uncommon to have your tow bar (or hitch) drag along the ground.
 In more serious situations, you clip the rear bumper and rip it off, or dent a panel in.

 When a rear bar is bolted on though, the potential for expensive damage to the rear of your vehicle is virtually eliminated.
 Instead of hitting expensive panels, you hit a sold steel bar, which if made well like the Kaymar ones, will do absolutely nothing except scratch a bit of paint off!

 The other reason for a rear bar is to mount a tyre (or 2).
 Most four wheel drives will either come with the spare tyre under the vehicle, or on the door.
 In both situations, you are only able to carry one tyre, which can be a problem for remote touring.
 When you go up in tyre sizes, often the bigger tyre will not fit under (or on the door).
 The solution then, is to mount it on a swing away tyre carrier.
 A lot of vehicles that are used for remote travel have two tyres on the rear bar, making them easy to access and out of the way.
 There are a number of other accessories you can bolt to rear bars, which I will mention below.

 Advantages of a rear bar